An internationally recognized healthcare thought leader and advocate

 private consultant in medical toxicology and environmental medicine for

 much of that time.
-He has been an advisor to numerous foreign countries
+He has been an adviser to numerous foreign countries

 and other entities.